maryrosecook/strange-loop/worksheet.md

 See `handy-collision-detection-functions.js` in the root of this repo.
 It has a function for detecting if two rectangles are intersecting, and a function for detecting if two lines are intersecting.

+## Performance profiling

+* Open dev tools in Chrome.

+* Go to the Profiles tab.

+* Click Collect JavaScript CPU Profile.

+* Run your game.

+* Click the grey circle below the magnifying glass on the left.

+* Let the game run for a bit.

+* Click the grey circle again.

+* Click on Profile 1 on the left.

+* Note the percentages of CPU time and function names near the top of the the Self column.

+* Make those functions more efficient.